How does HDD (Hard Disk Drive) Work ?

 What does does it all mean?

-1. If program is not fragmented (like the green bits), then magnetic arm does not have to move to read it, HDD platter simply spins and magnetic arm remains in same location, just reading the bits in a simple row.
+1. If program is not fragmented (like the green bits), then magnetic arm does not have to move to read it, HDD platter simply spins and magnetic arm remains in same location, just reading the bits in a simple row.2.
+However if program is fragmented all over the HDD, like the red bits, then imagine what will happen if magnetic arm tries to read the program from HDD platter?
+See the point already?
+If fragmented data needs to be read from HDD, it results in many magnetic arm's movements, therefore significally slowing down the read process.

 Also this reduces the lifespan of HDD, because any type of movement = wearing.
 So the more magnetic arm moves, the more it wears obviously.